nasa/astrobee/tools/calibration/readme.md

 Ideally the target detections span the entire image.
 If only the middle of the image contains detections or if parts of the image have no detections, this may lead to an underconstrained calibration problem.
 Ensure good target coverage before attempting to calibrate a camera. <br />
 ### Calibrate
 #### Calibration Parameters
-In addition to the script parameters, the camera_target_based_intrinsics_calibrator.config contains most of the configuration options for camera target based intrinsics calibration.
+In addition to the script parameters, the camera_target_based_intrinsics_calibrator.config contains most of the configuration options for camera target based intrinsics calibration, found here: https://github.com/nasa/astrobee/tree/master/astrobee/config/tools/camera_target_based_intrinsics_calibrator.config.
 The distortion model, camera name, parameters for the reprojection pose estimator handling target pose estimation, visualization, and other general parameters can be selected. <br />
 The parameters to calibrate can also be selected.
 Depending on the distortion model used, different parameters should be calibrated concurrently to avoid degeneracies and underconstrained calibration.
 For example, calibrating the camera principal points and target poses at the same time should be avoided.
 Calibration may be repeated while incrementally updating solved parameters and toggling different concurrent parameter sets to solve for until all parameters are adequately calibrated.
 #### Run Calibration
-`rosrun calibration calibrate_intrinsics_and_save_results.py target_detections ~\/astrobee\/src\/astrobee\/config config\/robots\/bumble.config -u -p -i target_detections -d fov` <br />
+`rosrun calibration calibrate_intrinsics_and_save_results.py target_detections ~/astrobee/src/astrobee/config config/robots/bumble.config -u -p -i target_detections -d fov` <br />
-For more details of the calibration script see below in the Scripts section.
 #### Calibration Output
 The calibrated results are saved in the calibrated_params.txt file while more verbose output is saved to the calibration_output.txt file.
 #### Judging Calibration Results